 I love teaching languages.
 And I love seeing students get excited about learning a language.
 Over the years, I have found that people learn in two main ways: the “building blocks method” and the “immersion method.”
 One of my goals in the classroom is to provide building blocks, such as verb conjugation, vocabulary, and sentence structure, so that students can start understanding and building their own sentences.
 But after a few months, I transition to speaking only in French so that they are immersed as much as possible in the language.
 The students begin to “pick up” vocabulary that was never on their vocab list, or they use sentences that they didn’t intentionally construct first by themselves.
 While some people prefer one learning method over the other, I have found that students who learn building blocks and are also exposed to immersion seem to make the most progress.

-This “both/and process” reminds me of our approach as teachers to biblical integration.
+This both/and process reminds me of our approach as teachers to biblical integration.
 One of the benefits of Curriculum Trak is that it allows teachers to thoughtfully construct building blocks—intentional lessons that help students evaluate knowledge through a biblical worldview.
-The Course MAP can save these ideas for modification and enhancement the next year, or give good ideas to new teachers beginning to teach the course.
-Not every lesson will connect directly to the Bible, but as we teach the truth of our subject areas, we encourage our students in their love for Truth, and ultimately, in a love for our Creator and Savior who is Truth.
+The curriculum map can save these ideas for modification and enhancement for the next year, or give good ideas to new teachers beginning to teach the course.
+Not every lesson will connect directly to the Bible, but as we teach the truth of our subject areas, we encourage our students in their love for Truth, and ultimately, in their love for our Creator and Savior who is Truth.

-These moments may not be recorded in Curriculum Trak, but we should “plan” for them as well.
+These moments may not be recorded in our curriculum, but we should plan for them as well.
 How can this happen?
 When a student asks a tough question while interpreting a poem, or makes a remark about something in history or science class, do we have the inner resources to respond?
 One of the best ways to prepare for these moments is by immersion: immersing ourselves in God’s Word, so that it is transforming our own hearts, even as we search for ways for it to transform our students.

 What are we allowing to permeate our hearts and minds all day?
 Are we immersed in God’s Word?
 Do we know it so well that it can’t help spilling out in insight, wisdom, and truth?
 We can’t expect to have quality biblical integration if we aren’t immersed in it ourselves.
 Is it an integrated part of our own lives?